TheForgem4ster/TheForgem4ster/README.md

 - 📚 Always learning: Data Science, ML, and Cloud (AWS, Azure)
 - 📝 Writing a Master’s thesis: *“Models and Methods for Enhancing Audio Quality of Musical Works Using Neural Networks”*
 - 💡 Sharing book insights and self-growth ideas in my Telegram channel [@TheForgem4ster](https://t.me/TheForgem4ster)
-- 🥅 Goal: Reach $2k/mo as a Data Pro by end of 2025

 ---